oliverkwebb/oliverkwebb.github.io/content/articles/pracstro.md

 # The result?

-Lets say you want to graph the distance between the Earth and the other planets in the inner solar system.
+Let's say you want to graph the distance between the Earth and the other planets in the inner solar system.
-Doing this entirely inside the command line with conventional tools is normally a painful process, but using CSV output, you can generate ephemeris for the 3 other planets (and the sun), and put the distance columns into your data analysis tool of choice (gnuplot, python, etc...).
+Doing this entirely inside the command line with conventional tools is normally a painful process.
+But using CSV output, you can generate ephemeris for the 3 other planets (and the sun), and put the distance columns into your data analysis tool of choice (gnuplot, python, etc...).